Case Study · AI Translation

 Pro Subscriptions

-Monthly and yearly plans unlock advanced AI models, higher word limits and ad-free usage with StoreKit 2 and Google Play Billing.
+Monthly and yearly plans unlock advanced AI models, higher word limits and ad-free use, handled with StoreKit 2 on iOS and Google Play Billing on Android.
+The upgrade path is built in cleanly rather than bolted on.

 How Baba works